mdonnalley/e-bikes/README.md

 [Jest](https://jestjs.io/) is the testing library that we use to test our Lightning web components.
 More precisely, we use a [Jest wrapper library](https://github.com/salesforce/sfdx-lwc-jest) to run LWC tests.
 These tests are run on your local machine or in CI, not in Salesforce.

-## Step Two: Installing E-Bikes into a Scratch Org
+## Step Two: Build a Development Environment

-1. Set up your environment.
-Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
-The steps include:
+1. Decide if you want to use an existing Dev Hub for this project or authenticate a new one.
-    - Enable Dev Hub in your Trailhead Playground
+    - If using an existing Dev Hub, set it as the default for this project:

-    - Install Salesforce CLI
+        ```
-    - Install Visual Studio Code
+        sf config set target-dev-hub=<Your_DevHub_Username_or_Alias>
-    - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension
+        ```

-1. Determine if you have already authorized a developer hub org for this project.
-If you determine you have not already authorized a Dev Hub for this project, authorize one with the alias `DevHubOrg` and set it as your default Dev Hub:
+    - If using a new Dev Hub, authorize it with the alias `DevHubOrg` and set it as your default Dev Hub:
         ```
         sf org login web -d -a DevHubOrg
         ```

-1. Create a scratch org with the alias `E-Bikes`:
+2. Create a scratch org with the alias `E-Bikes`:

     ```
     sf org create scratch -d -f config/project-scratch-def.json -a E-Bikes
     ```

-1. Push the app to your scratch org:
+3. Push the app to your scratch org:

     ```
     sf project deploy start
     ```

-1. Assign the **ebikes** permission set to the default user:
+4. Assign the **ebikes** permission set to the default user:

     ```
     sf org assign permset -n ebikes
     ```

-1. Assign the **Walkthroughs** permission set to the default user:
+5. Assign the **Walkthroughs** permission set to the default user:

     ```
     sf org assign permset -n Walkthroughs
     ```

-1. Import sample data:
+6. Import sample data:

     ```
     sf data tree import -p ./data/sample-data-plan.json
     ```

-1. Publish the Experience Cloud site:
+7. Publish the Experience Cloud site:

     ```
     sf community publish -n E-Bikes
     ```

-1. Deploy metadata for the Experience Cloud guest user profile (not part of the `force-app` package directory):
+8. Deploy Experience Cloud guest metadata from OUTSIDE the `force-app` package directory:

     ```
     sf project deploy start --metadata-dir=guest-profile-metadata -w 10
     ```

-1. Open the scratch org:
+9. Open the scratch org:

     ```
     sf org open
     ```

-1. In **Setup**, under **Themes and Branding**, activate the **Lightning Lite** theme.
+10. In **Setup**, under **Themes and Branding**, activate the **Lightning Lite** theme.

-1. In App Launcher, select the **E-Bikes** app.
+11. In App Launcher, select the **E-Bikes** app.